Guide to Using the Low Income Taxpayer Clinic (LITC)

 - 16% Other: Other miscellaneous services that were under 2% each of the total work performed by the LITC.

-Approximately 10% of those in the program set up installment agreements to pay back the taxes they owed, while 23% of those in the program had offers in compromise accepted by the IRS, allowing them to pay less than their debt and have that amount accepted as payment in full.
+Approximately 10% of those in the program set up installment agreements to pay back the taxes they owed, while 23% of those in the program had offers in compromise accepted by the IRS, allowing them to pay less than they owe and have that amount accepted as payment in full.

 Where are the Taxpayer Clinics Located?